wheresvic/canoo-radio/UI-browserify/readme.md

 This will dist the combined `app.js` under the `public/dist/` folder.
 Then

 ```
-cd public
-python -m SimpleHTTPServer
+node canooradio.js
 ```

-to run a browser instance which can serve the frontend.
+to run a server which can serve the frontend.

-# TODO

-set up a simple node.js server with CORS :)